panik4/RandomParadox/README.md

 Note that the underlying world map generation is done in a separate project and repository "FastWorldGenerator", which is not yet open source.

+It contains a simple GUI built using Dear Imgui (https://github.com/ocornut/imgui)

 The Hearts of Iron IV module generates a full mod on a randomly generated worldmap, with random countries, flags, national focus trees, unit templates.
 ![worldmap](https://github.com/panik4/RandomParadox/blob/main/images/worldmap.png?raw=true)